 Jon Beard is the Director of Undergraduate Recruitment and the Head of the Cambridge Admissions Office at the University of Cambridge, and a bye-fellow of Selwyn College.
 He has 20 years of experience in higher education admissions, recruitment and widening participation and believes passionately in encouraging bright students from all backgrounds to realise their potential.
 Prior to joining Cambridge in 2008, Jon worked at the University of East Anglia in Norwich, from which he also graduated with a degree in English History.
 Jon is originally from Ongar in Essex and is a Member of the Ongar Academy Trust.

-Louise Byrne is the Global Head of Training delivery at Google Cloud, where she is responsible for building a global training business with the aim of educating any learner anywhere on Google Cloud technologies, using both online and traditional classroom based formats to reach hundreds of thousands of learners.
+Louise Byrne is a Director at Google Cloud, where she is responsible for the Learning Services Global GTM (Go-to-Market).
+This team aims to educate any learner anywhere on Google Cloud technologies, using both online and traditional classroom based formats to reach hundreds of thousands of learners.
 Louise has worked in a number of strategy and business operations roles across Google since joining the company in 2010.

-Louise holds an MBA from London Business School and a BSc in Management from Trinity College Dublin.
+Louise holds an MBA from London Business School and an B. Sc in Management from Trinity College Dublin.